 Why Conversion Speed Varies Between Formats

 Image format conversion speed depends on several technical factors.
-Compression algorithms play the biggest role — formats with complex compression like JPEG require more processing power than uncompressed formats like BMP.
-Color depth also matters significantly, as converting from 24-bit to 8-bit requires color quantization calculations.
+Compression algorithms play the biggest role—formats with complex compression like JPEG require more processing power than uncompressed formats like BMP.
+Color depth also matters significantly.

 Fastest Format Conversions Ranked